agarciavenzor/SensorID_Data_Analysis/README.md

 ## Index of the data analysis scripts.

 ### [Mass Spectrometry Raw Data Analysis by LIMMA multiple T-test.](./Limma_t_Test_Analysis)
+The files in this folder contain the R scripts and raw data files required to identify the DSB-sensor interactions and quantify its Fold Change against the background signals.
 The Mass Spectrometry intensity values of the entire SensorID experiment were split into each DSB-Sensor proteins (Ku80, Mre11, and Sirt6) and each file contain the three independent biological replicates of the two negative controls (Cneg_IR5, Cneg_IR24) and the 7 experimental conditions (nonIR5, IR5, IR30, IR2h, IR8h, IR24h, and nonIR24h).
 The raw data tables were already manually filtered to remove those proteins that were detected by less than 2 peptides.
 The raw data and the R script used to perform the LIMMA multiple T-test analysis against the negative controls are contained in the (place here the folder) section of this repository.
 The Mass spectrometry intensity values of the SensorID shNucleolin experiments are contained in a single dataset, and each column is named by the DSB-sensor and the time point.
 The raw data tables were already manually filtered to remove those proteins that were detected by less than 2 peptides.
 The raw data and the R script used to perform the LIMMA multiple T-test analysis against the negative controls are contained in the (place here the folder) section of this repository.

 **SensorID LIMMA multiple T-Test analysis**
 The section Limma T-Test contains all the R scripts and files to analyze the SensorID experiments' raw data for mass spectrometry.
-The section is divided into two parts with independent set of files:
+The section is divided into two parts with independent sets of files:
  - 1. **SensorID dynamic interactome analysis**, containes the next files:
     - + **SensorID_Limma_T_Test.R**: R Script for analyzing the SensorID dynamic interactomes mass spectrometry raw data.
     - + **Sirt6ID_RawData.csv**: Sirt6ID mass spectrometry Intensity raw data, each sample contains 3 biological replicates.